-Six states will have repealed the death penalty in the last six years
+Seven states have repealed the death penalty since 2007

 - New York and New Jersey ended the death penalty in 2007.
 New Mexico did the same in 2009.
-Illinois repealed in 2011 and Connecticut in 2012.
-And on May 2nd 2013, Maryland’s Governor signed legislation making it the 18th state without the death penalty.
+Illinois repealed in 2011, Connecticut in 2012, Maryland in 2013, and Nebraska in 2015, bringing the total to 19 states without the death penalty.

 - More than five million people in California voted to end the death penalty in a 2012 ballot initiative.

-- Montana, Colorado, and New Hampshire all passed repeal legislation through one chamber of their legislature in recent years.
-The Kansas Senate came within one vote of passing repeal legislation.
+- Montana and Colorado passed repeal legislation through one chamber of their legislatures in recent years.

 A majority of Americans prefer alternatives to the death penalty